WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-databricks-azure-guide-reference.md

 For our example, we will perform the following:

 * Wallaroo SDK Install
-  * Install the Wallaroo SDK into the Databricks Azure cluster.
+  * Install the Wallaroo SDK into the Azure Databricks cluster.
   * Install the Wallaroo Python SDK.
   * Connect to a remote Wallaroo instance.
 This instance is configured to use the standard Keycloak service.
-* Wallaroo SDK from Databricks Azure Workspace (Optional)
+* Wallaroo SDK from Azure Databricks Workspace (Optional)
-  * The following steps are used to demonstrate using the Wallaroo SDK in an Databricks Azure Workspace environment.
-The entire tutorial can be found on the [Wallaroo Tutorials repository]([Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/sdk-install-guides/azure-ml-sdk-install)).
+  * The following steps are used to demonstrate using the Wallaroo SDK in an Azure Databricks Workspace environment.
+The entire tutorial can be found on the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/sdk-install-guides/azure-ml-sdk-install).
     * Create a workspace for our work.
     * Upload the CCFraud model.
     * Create a pipeline that can ingest our submitted data, submit it to the model, and export the results